Baronet: Conventions

 Like knights, baronets are accorded the style "Sir" before their first name.
 Baronetesses in their own right use "Dame", also before their first name, while wives of baronets use "Lady" followed by the husband's (marital) surname only, this by longstanding courtesy.
 Wives of baronets are not baronetesses; only women holding baronetcies in their own right are so styled.

 Unlike knighthoods – which apply to the recipient only – a baronetcy is hereditarily entailed.
 The eldest son of a baronet who is born in wedlock succeeds to a baronetcy upon his father's death, but will not be officially recognised until his name is recognised by being placed on the Official Roll.
 With some exceptions granted with special remainder by letters patent, baronetcies descend through the male line.

 A full list of extant baronets appears in Burke's Peerage and Baronetage, which also published a record of extinct baronetcies.

 A baronetcy is not a peerage; so baronets, like knights and junior members of peerage families, are commoners and not peers of the realm.
 Originally, all first baronets were knighted.
 Baronets also had other rights, including the right to have the eldest son knighted on his 21st birthday.
-However, at the beginning of George IV's reign, these rights were eroded by orders-in-council on the grounds that sovereigns should not necessarily be bound by acts of their predecessors.
-Although never having been automatically entitled to heraldic supporters, baronets were allowed them in heredity in the first half of the 19th century if the title holder was also a Knight Grand Cross of a Crown order.
+However, at the beginning of George IV's reign, these rights were eroded by orders-in-council on the ground that sovereigns should not necessarily be bound by acts of their predecessors.
+Although never having been automatically entitled to heraldic supporters, baronets who were also a Knight Grand Cross of a Crown order were allowed them in heredity in the first half of the 19th century.

 Baronets of Scotland or Nova Scotia were allowed to augment their armorial bearings with the Arms of Nova Scotia and the privilege of wearing a neck badge signifying "of Nova Scotia", suspended by an orange-tawny ribbon.
 This consists of an escutcheon argent with a saltire azure, an inescutcheon of the Royal Arms of Scotland, with an Imperial Crown above the escutcheon, and encircled with the motto Fax Mentis Honestae Gloria.
 This badge may be shown suspended by the ribbon below the escutcheon.

 Baronets of England and Ireland applied to King Charles I for permission to wear a badge.
 Although a badge was worn in the 17th century, it was not until 1929 that King George V granted permission for all baronets (other than those of Scotland) to wear badges.